FrancisEgan/TodoApp/README.md

 - The app could be containerized with Docker or similar to facilitate cloud deployment
 - Testing could be expanded to include integration tests
 - Privacy policy and terms of service are a must for a production app
+- The app needs token revocation so that if a user has a stale browser session they are logged out